michaelmangelsdorf/myth/spec.md

 An external device can make an interrupt request (IRQ) by asserting the IRQ signal.

 At the beginning of each instruction cycle, the CPU checks whether an Interrupt must be serviced.
 There are two conditions which prevent an interrupt from being serviced by the microcontroller during a given instruction cycle.
-Firstly, when the CPU is running code with the page-index in C set to 0, and secondly when the BUSY flag is set.
+Firstly, when the CPU is running code within page 0, for example just after RESET, and secondly when the BUSY flag is set.

-If the BUSY flag is not set, and the code-page selected in C is not zero, the CPU injects a "fake" TRAP call instruction to page 0, instead of fetching a proper instruction opcode.
-It then sets the BUSY flag and starts running the interrupt service routine in page zero at address-offset 0.
-Since this process sets the C page-index to 0, further interrupts are disabled until execution leaves page zero.
+If the BUSY flag is not set, and the page index in C is not zero, the CPU injects a "fake" TRAP call instruction to page 0, instead of fetching a proper instruction opcode.
+By entering page 0, the BUSY flag is set the interrupt service routine in page zero at address-offset 0 is run.
 Note: The xR (Resident) instruction can be used to map code into the upper segment as explained; as long as the page-index in C remains zero, interrupts are disabled.

 To re-enable interrupts, the software must execute an RTI instruction (Return from Interrupt).
 RTI behaves identically to RTS (Return from Subroutine), but clears the BUSY flag.
 As long as the BUSY flag remains set, downstream service routines or other code will not be interrupted by interrupts.